-The project was submitted to the Planning Department on June 17,2002 and deemed complete on October 21, 2004.
-A previous application to construct a single-family dwelling on the site was approved as Coastal Development Permit # 98-0764, but was not exercised.
+The revised project was submitted to the Planning Department on May 19, 2005 and deemed complete on September8, 2005.
+The project was previously submitted to the Planning Department on June 17,2002 and deemed complete on October 21,2004 but was withdrawn.
+A previous application to construct a single-family dwelling on the site was approved as Coastal Development Permit #98-0764, but was not exercised.